Navid200/xDrip/docs/Intermittent.md

 3. Check for similar settings for your phone brand: [https://dontkillmyapp.com/xiaomi](https://dontkillmyapp.com/xiaomi).
 <br/>

-If occasional disconnects continue, try the following adjustments:
+If occasional disconnects continue, try the following adjustments one at a time:

 * Enable "Special Pairing Workaround"—this may help even if you are not using a Samsung device.

-* If disconnections persist, try enabling `Avoid Scanning`.

 * For Samsung devices, try enabling `Trust Auto-Connect` on the [Bluetooth settings page](./images/ble-recommended-stngs.png).